aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-masei-color-coded-according-to-its-narrative-layers.html.md

 The 'E' kernel, 'J' and 'B' layer are absent from this parashah.

-Parashat Matōt (Numbers 33:1-36:13) in the annual Torah reading cycle is the tenth and final parashah in Sefer Bamidbar.
+Parashat Mas'ei (Numbers 33:1-36:13) in the annual Torah reading cycle is the tenth and final parashah in Sefer Bamidbar.
 It is preceded by parashat <a href="https://opensiddur.org/readings-and-sourcetexts/weekly-torah-readings/annual-cycle/sefer-bamidbar/parashat-matot/parashat-matot-color-coded-according-to-its-narrative-layers/">Matōt</a> (Numbers 30:2-32:42).
-Parashat Devarim (Deuteronomy 1:1-3:22), the first parashah of Sefer Devarim, follows it.
+Parashat <a href="https://opensiddur.org/readings-and-sourcetexts/weekly-torah-readings/annual-cycle/sefer-devarim/parashat-devarim/parashat-devarim-color-coded-according-to-its-narrative-layers/">Devarim</a> (Deuteronomy 1:1-3:22), the first parashah of Sefer Devarim, follows it.
 </div>

 <table style="margin-left: auto;margin-right: auto;" class="draggable">